Note: the code for this project on GitHub has changed, but all of my commentary here remains valid.

 Let's take a closer look at the qoiEncRun

-method, which handles run-length encoding:
+handles run-length encoding:

 fn qoiEncRun(self: *QoiEnc) void {